 Lowering the Impact of Air Pollution with Diet:

-Data from the National Institutes of Health (NIH)-American Association of Retired Persons (AARP) Diet and Health Study show that people who follow a Mediterranean-style eating pattern with lots of vegetables, fruits and whole grains are less vulnerable to the toll of air pollution.
-The study included nearly 550,000 individuals with an average age of 62 at the outset (ATS 2018 International Conference, San Diego CA May 21, 2018).
+Even if you can’t completely avoid air pollution, you might be able to soften its impact.
+Data from the National Institutes of Health (NIH)-American Association of Retired Persons (AARP) Diet and Health Study suggests that people who follow a Mediterranean-style eating pattern with lots of vegetables, fruits and whole grains are less vulnerable to the toll of air pollution.
+The study included nearly 550,000 individuals with an average age of 62 at the outset (Circulation, April 9, 2019).

 How Much Did Diet Help Against Air Pollution?